omartela/libft/README.md

 - **42 School** for the project foundation and coding standards
 - **Hive Helsinki** for the educational environment
 - The **C standard library** documentation and specifications
-- Contributors and testers who helped improve this library

----

 ⭐ **Star this repository if you find it helpful!**